hqcasanova/picoSlides/README.md

 License
 -------

-All code is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
-In essence, use and modify at your own peril and please keep the licence notice intact.
+All code is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).
+In essence, use and modify at your own peril and leave the copyright header intact.

 Feedback
 --------